hmhemu/RA-Depth/README.md

 #### Acknowledgement
+ The authors would like to thank Beibei Zhou and Kun Wang for their support and help in writing and experimenting.
- Thanks the authors for their works:
+ We also thank the authors for their superior works:
  - [monodepth2](https://github.com/nianticlabs/monodepth2)
  - [DIFFNet](https://github.com/brandleyzhou/DIFFNet)